OpenUnison/helm-charts/openunison-k8s-login-github/README.md

 1. Hard to audit - There is no easy way to say "what role bindings is `mmosley` a member of?
 2. Difficult to remove access - Same reason as #1, you need to figure out every role binding a user is a member of to remove
 3. Easy to get wrong - If you mistype a user's login id Kubernetes won't tell you

+If you can't use Active Directory groups, take a look at the OpenUnison Identity Manager for Kubernetes - https://github.com/TremoloSecurity/openunison-qs-kubernetes/tree/activedirectory.
+This tool adds on to the login capabilities with the ability to manage access to the cluster and namespaces, along with providing a self service way for users to request new namespaces and manage access.

 # Adding Applications and Clusters for Authentication